flutter/website/faq.md

 ## My app has a Slow Mode banner/ribbon in the upper right.
 Why am I seeing that?

-In development, Flutter apps run with a type checking and asserts enabled by default.
+By default `flutter run` command uses the debug build configuration.
+The debug configuration enables type checking and asserts.
 These checks help you catch errors early during development but impose a runtime cost.
 The "slow mode" banner indicates that these checks are enabled.
-You can run your app without these checks by passing the `--no-checked` flag to `flutter run`.
+You can run your app without these checks by using either `--profile` or `--release` flag to `flutter run`.

-If you are using the Flutter plugin for Atom, you can disable Slow Mode by editing your run configuration file.
-Open `.atom/launches/main.yaml` and change `checked: true` to `checked: false`.
+If you are using the Flutter plugin for Atom, you can disable Slow Mode by selecting either profile or release build configuration.

 ## Where can I get support?